MelissaEPFL/Popelitical/index.md

 ![image](output/Top_lexical_fields_each_category.jpg)

-We obserbe that the results are coherent for both political parties (with lexical fields such as governement, business, leader, politics, economics, law) but also for a religious figure such as the Pope (with divine, worship and religion).
+We observe that the results are coherent for both political parties (with lexical fields such as governement, business, leader, politics, economics, law) but also for a religious figure such as the Pope (with divine, worship and religion).

 ### Do the lexical fields of the Pope correlate with those of the two parties?
 Then, we further investigate the correlation in the use of lexical fields between each group.